How Heroku Works

 Table of Contents

 This is a high-level, technical description of how Heroku works.
-It ties together many of the concepts you’ll encounter while writing, configuring, deploying and running applications on the Heroku platform.
+It ties together many of the concepts you encounter while writing, configuring, deploying and running applications on the Heroku platform.

-Performing one of the Getting Started tutorials will make the concepts in this documentation more concrete.
+Performing one of the Getting Started tutorials makes the concepts in this documentation more concrete.

 Read this document sequentially: in order to tell a coherent story, it incrementally unveils and refines the concepts describing the platform.